 This section is perhaps the most critical part of the guide because it encourages what we call "Active Learning".
 To truly apply the techniques and concepts introduced in this guide in real-life situations, it's vital for you to not just read and memorise them as abstract theory.
+Instead:

-Instead, you should understand, reflect upon, take ownership of, and practise these concepts.
-This is where "Active Learning" proves crucial, since it is "the process of having (learners) engage in some activity that forces them to reflect upon ideas and how they are using those ideas".
-In this scope, practical exercises such as real-life scenarios and role-playing games were chosen and are presented in this section for you to explore.
+You should understand, reflect upon, take ownership of, and practise these concepts.

+This is where "Active Learning" proves crucial, since it is "the process of having (learners) engage in some activity that forces them to reflect upon ideas and how they are using those ideas"31.
+In this area, there are numerous activities that we can utilize to approach the idea of Active Learning, including role-playing, Bibliotherapy, film viewing, and real-life scenarios.
+In the context of this specific Guide, we have chosen to present, but also to explore together, two of them, namely, real-life scenarios and role-playing games.